A-Here-And-Now/Wall-e/Walle/README.md

-Your implementation is impressive — it already demonstrates solid OOP design, reasonable separation of concerns, and domain alignment with fintech/wallet infrastructure.
-Let’s build on that foundation with a **structured roadmap** that introduces:
+My goal was to quickly build out an implementation for Wallet processing logic that demonstrates solid OOP design, reasonable separation of concerns, and domain alignment with fintech/wallet infrastructure.
+I did not use an LLM to generate any of this code.
+After getting it started, I prompted an LLM to help me brainstorm some challenges to build on my foundation, which resulted in the following additional features:

 1. **Algorithmic depth**
 2. **Design and refactor challenges**